Slavery in Morocco: Abolition of African slave trade and slavery

-The Trans-Saharan slave trade with Africans were ended by the French Colonial authorities in 1923, but the slavery as such persisted long into the 20th century.
+In 1923, nascent French protectorate authorities ended the trans-Saharan slave trade; however, slavery as such persisted well into the 20th century throughout much of the Mediterranean – from North Africa to West Asia.

-The Trans-Saharan slave trade with Africans continued after the Barbary slave trade of Europeans diminished.
-In 1842 sultan Abd al-Rahman of Morocco made a statement defending slavery by stating that slavery was something "all sects and nations have agreed from the time of the sons of Adam".
+The trans-Saharan slave trade of Africans continued after the Barbary slave trade of Europeans diminished.
+In 1842, Sultan Abd al-Rahman of Morocco stated that slavery was something "all sects and [all] nations have agreed from the time of the sons of Adam."

-In 1883, Morocco was given an official suggestion by the British Foreign Office to ban slave trade, but Morocco refused to introduce such a ban.
+In 1883, Morocco was given an official suggestion by the British Foreign Office to ban slave trade; however, Morocco refused to introduce such a ban.

-In the late 19th century the Sultan of Morocco stated to Western diplomats that it was impossible for him to ban slavery because such a ban would not be enforcable, but the British asked him to ensure that the slave trade in Morocco would at least be handled discreet and away from the eyes of foreign witnesses.
+In the late 19th century the Sultan of Morocco stated to Western diplomats that it was impossible to ban slavery because such a ban would be unenforceable.
+The British asked the Sultan to ensure that the slave trade in Morocco would at least be handled discreetly, away from the eyes of foreign witnesses.

-There was no organized internal abolition movement in Morocco.
-However, slavery in Morocco attracted attention by the abolition movement in the West.
-Both foreign diplomats as well as foreign abolitionists were active in Morocco.
-The Anti-slavery International reported about the slavery in the 1880s.
-Petitions where sent by British representatives to the Moroccan monarch, appealing for the abolition of slavery.
+In Morocco, there was any organized internal abolition movement.
+However, slavery in Morocco attracted attention of the foreign abolition movement.
+Both foreign diplomats and foreign abolitionists were active in Morocco.
+During the 1880s, Anti-Slavery International reported on the slavery in the Maghreb.
+Petitions were sent by British representatives to the Moroccan monarch, appealing for the abolition of slavery.

-On 31 January 1884, the representative of the Moroccan monarch, Muhammed Bargash, answered the British representative Sir J. Drummond Hay that it was impossible to abolish slavery since it would be contrary to Islamic law; but that the slaves where mainly used for light domestic work to serve Muslim women, who because of sex segregation were subjected to harem seclusion and could not leave their homes, and that the slaves were content and well treated, and would not want to be free themselves:
+On 31 January 1884, the representative of the Moroccan monarch, Muhammed Bargash, answered the British representative Sir J. Drummond Hay that it was impossible to abolish slavery (as it would be contrary to Islamic law); but, that the slaves where mainly used for light domestic work to serve Muslim women, who because of sex segregation could not leave their homes.
+Bargash reported that the slaves were content, well treated, and would not want to be free themselves:

 "We have given our attention to all you say.
 Know, Oh friend, that we cannot add anything to the answer given by the by direction of the Sultan, except to declare to you that the abolition of slavery can not be effected, as that would amount to abolishing Sharia, and the people of this country, especially the Ulema, would never admit this.
 We can assure you that Slaves are not kept in order to make money by their labour, but only for domestic service, such as in the harems, to perform services, inside the house and without, which cannot be performed by the ladies of the harem on account of their being kept indoors as is customary in towns [...] if you care to collect information, and to provide this by inquiry, it will be evident to you how well slaves are treated, so well, indeed, that most of them, male and female is offered their freedom, refuse it, and prefer to remain slaves [...]